Sports & Activities on Fuerteventura

-Fuerteventura is a superb year-round destination for the sports enthusiast.
-Although surfing the waves or sailing the breeze are the most famous sports here, there are less adrenalin-spiked activities available.
-Fuerteventura’s peaceful but stark landscape offers some great walking opportunities, with oases, volcanic craters, abandoned haciendas and rugged coastlines awaiting the intrepid.
-The Isla de Lobos nature reserve is also excellent for walkers; turning right as you hop off the ferry will take you on a circular tour of the island.
-There’s also a climb up Caldera de la Montaña here – well worth it for the dizzying views.
+With its year-round sunshine, Fuerteventura is a superb destination for the sports enthusiast.
+Surfing the waves or sailing the breeze are the most famous sports here, but there's also more specialist activities such as freediving as well as less adrenalin-spiked activities available.
+Fuerteventura’s peaceful but stark landscape offers some superb walking opportunities, with oases, volcanic craters, abandoned haciendas and rugged coastlines awaiting the intrepid.
+The Isla de Lobos nature reserve is also excellent for walkers.

-Leaving behind those hiking trails, mountain biking in Fuerteventura is a completely different experience.
-‘Cycling in the interior is a bit like cycling on the moon’, one enthusiast was heard remarking.
+Leaving behind those hiking trails, mountain biking in Fuerteventura is a completely different experience from the other very hilly islands of the group such as Gran Canaria.
 Most resorts have bicycle rental outfits.
-Ask at the tourist information offices for a copy of the Eco-Fuerteventura map, which details hiking and biking routes across the island.
+Ask at the tourist offices for a copy of the Eco-Fuerteventura map, which details hiking and biking routes across the island.

 Worth a Trip: Scenic Drives: Fuerteventura